Cervical polyps: Introduction

 Symptoms of a cervical polyp or polyps include a vaginal discharge that is watery and bloody.
 Bleeding after sexual intercourse and/or after menopause can also occur.
 Women can develop one or more cervical polyps at a time.

 In rare cases cervical polyps can be a sign of cervical cancer. cervical cancer often produce no obvious symptoms in its earliest stages.
-When ...more symptoms »
+When symptoms do occur, ...more symptoms »

 Cervical polyps: Treatments